-- 1. To replace the filter cartridge, turn off the water supply to the coach at the city water connection, or turn off the water pump if using potable water. - 2.
-Drain the water pressure off the system by opening a faucet or low point drain, and press the red button on top of the filter housing. - 3.
-Unscrew the filter canister by rotating to loosen and remove it (the top housing has male right hand threads, and the canister portion has female threads). - 4.
-Insert the new filter cartridge, positioning it so the opening in the bottom of the filter is placed on the molded ring at the bottom of the canister.
+- To replace the filter cartridge, turn off the water supply to the coach at the city water connection, or turn off the water pump if using potable water. - Drain the water pressure off the system by opening a faucet or low point drain, and press the red button on top of the filter housing. - Unscrew the filter canister by rotating to loosen and remove it.
+If the blue Anti-Rotation Safety lock has been installed and engaged to prevent the filter housing from unscrewing, remove it by pulling up on the lock. - Insert the new filter cartridge, positioning it so the opening in the bottom of the filter is placed on the molded ring at the bottom of the canister.